NadyaBln/CNS_SampleProject/README.md

 ### Description
 The CNS Sample Project (C#, Nunit, Selenium) is a simple project that demonstrates concepts and practices in AQA.
 It includes examples of unit tests, API interactions, and basic project structure.
-I have used Page Object Pattern
+Page Object Pattern is used to make project maintainable and easy-to-navigate.
+Additionally, I've implemented Generics to facilitate the construction of method chains.
+This approach allows some methods to be universal and not bound to a specific class instance, enhancing flexibility and usability.

 ### Features
 - Retrieve data from the FakeStoreAPI.